 No matter what you say in your leadership efforts, if how you say it gives the impression of excessive ego, a lack of character, or untrustworthiness, then your leadership efforts are likely to fail.

-Without a firm, constructive foundation of your own personal values and purpose in life and your professional work, you will run the risk of being seen as self-centered.
+Without a firm, constructive foundation of your own personal values exercises and purpose in life and your professional work, you will run the risk of being seen as self-centered.
 We have learned that one of the most essential elements of good leadership is your commitment to serving others, not yourself.
 It’s called “servant leadership.”
 Ideally, to lead from below effectively, or to lead your peers, you should truly care for and see the value in others.
 You should be committed to the values and purpose of your organization.
 Your leadership attempts should, ideally, be seen as ways to fill their needs, goals, and priorities, not your own selfish motives.

-Much of your leadership initiatives will be determined by others from your perceived attitude, which is a reflection of your “emotional intelligence” (EI).
+Much of your leadership initiatives will be determined by others from your perceived attitude, which is a reflection of your “emotional intelligence” (EQ).
 Daniel Goleman, one of the original authors on the subject, said EI is: “managing feelings so that they are expressed appropriately and effectively, enabling people to work together smoothly toward common goals.”
 What does your mindset, your voice, your facial and body language project to others?
 Regardless of the worth of your leadership ideas, these qualities will determine whether your leadership efforts are accepted or rejected.